chrnosnow/Smart-Librarian/README.md

 ## To-Do & Future Work

--   [ ] **Implement the React Frontend**: Build a full-featured, responsive user interface that consumes the backend API.
 -   [ ] **Stream TTS to Browser**: Implement direct audio streaming to the browser instead of just providing a link.
 -   [ ] **Real-time Microphone Streaming**: Enhance the STT feature on the frontend to use the browser's microphone in real-time.